-Depending upon the facts and circumstance of the accident, your attorney may engage an accident reconstructionist to recreate the timeline of events, locate and interview eyewitnesses, have a specialist analyze all onboard electronic recordings, review all findings made at the accident scene by police, and review statements made by eyewitnesses.
+Depending upon the facts and circumstances of the accident, your attorney may engage an accident reconstructionist to recreate the timeline of events, locate and interview eyewitnesses, have a specialist analyze all onboard electronic recordings, review all findings made at the accident scene by police, and review statements made by eyewitnesses.
 If, and when, the case goes to trial, eyewitnesses and expert witnesses may be called to testify.

 Once your attorney is prepared with adequate information and a theory of the case, he or she will engage in discovery to collect more information from other parties involved in the accident.
-Through the discovery process your attorney may demand copies of driver’s licenses and safety records, trucking company safety inspection records and violations, onboard camera footage, licenses, and other pertinent information to your case.
+Through the discovery process your attorney may demand copies of driver’s licenses and safety records, trucking company safety inspection records and violations, onboard camera footage, and other pertinent information to your case.

 Are truck accidents common?
 Absolutely — approximately 107,000 trucks were involved in crashes in 2021.
-In addition, tractor trailer accidents can involve multiple parties who are responsible for the injuries
+In addition, tractor trailer accidents can involve multiple parties who are responsible for the injuries.

 While a regular car accident case may involve two drivers and their insurance companies, a commercial truck accident case may involve multiple parties.
 Only through extensive discovery can an attorney identify and prove who is liable for any injuries you may have incurred.